miwermi/School_District_Analysis/README.md

 <!-- ![FINAL District Summary](summary_assets/DistrictSummary.png) -->

 ### School Summary -
-In our School Summary, which listed each school individually, there was a significant drop in the passing percnetages for our one anomalous high school (Thomas HS) only when we did not account for the fewer number of students.
+In our School Summary, which listed each school individually, there was a significant drop in the passing percentages for our one anomalous high school (Thomas HS) only when we did not account for the fewer number of students.
 Once we were able to insert custom totals for those percentages correctly, again we noticed only a slight difference (decline) in the total passing rates from our original:

 ORIGNAL: